ChHecker/unify/README.md

 The shorthand notation also has four parts:
 - `/` forms the inverse of the following unit.
-- A short prefix in the sense of SI (e.g. `c`).
+- A short prefix in the sense of SI (e.g. `k`).
 This is added before the unit.
 - The short unit itself (e.g. `g`).
 - An exponent like `^2`.
 This is added after the unit and takes `/` into account.

 Note: Use `u` for micro.

 The possible values of the three latter parts are loaded at runtime from `prefixes.csv`, `units.csv`, and `postfixes.csv` (in the library directory).
-There, you can also add your own units.
+Your own units etc. can be permanently added in these files.
+At runtime, they can be added using `add-unit` and `add-prefix`, respectively.
 The formats for the pre- and postfixes are:

 | pre-/postfix | shorthand | symbol       |
 | ------------ | --------- | ------------ |